satya-arjunan/visocyteold/Plugins/GmshReader/README.md

 GmshReader Plugin
-Visocyte/VTK reader for visualization of high-order polynomial solutions under the Gmsh format.
+ParaView/VTK reader for visualization of high-order polynomial solutions under the Gmsh format.
 Version: 1.0

 See Copyright.txt, License.txt and Credits.txt for respective copyright,
 license and authors information.
-You should have received a copy of these files along with VisocyteGMSHReaderPlugin.
+You should have received a copy of these files along with ParaViewGMSHReaderPlugin.

--For more information on Gmsh see http://geuz.org/gmsh/ -For more information on Visocyte see http://visocyte.org/
+-For more information on Gmsh see http://geuz.org/gmsh/ -For more information on ParaView see http://visocyte.org/

 Contact Info:
 ------------